-To activate a building, you must move your Villager to the building tile you would like to activate.
+To activate a building, you must place your Villager on the building tile which you would like to activate.
 Each building has a different action.
 The starting buildings are detailed here, and additional buildings can be found in the Building Glossary at the end of this rulebook.